gganigaj/CMOS-circuit-design/README.md

 - The first list is consider as "netlist discription" and next list as ".include xxxx_lum_model.mod".
 The simulation command is based on the way of voltage what we given.<br>
 - Here the voltage is 2.5, we need to sweep the voltage 0 to 2.5v.

-### 13-L4 First SPICE simulation and 14_L5 SPICE Lab with sky130 models
+### 13-L4 First SPICE simulation and 14_L5 SPICE Lab with sky130 models<br>
-- The discribtion of the netlist is well understand by the SPICE.
+The discribtion of the netlist is well understand by the SPICE.
 The next step is to give the model for the nmos.
-For the nmos we have the constant values of Vth,Id(linear and saturation region). and the model parameter which already define in previous lecture.<br>
-- The similar way is used for pmos.
+For the nmos we have the constant values of Vth,Id(linear and saturation region). and the model parameter which already define in previous lecture.The similar way is used for pmos.
    <div align="center">
   <img width="545" height="372" alt="Screenshot 2026-02-22 124422" src="https://github.com/user-attachments/assets/e2e8804d-317b-4ced-a665-0353a7f29d1d" />